genosse-einhorn/inf-setup/README.md

 Use `IEXPRESS` to create a self extracting executable.

 You can use `--iexpress-binary` to specify a custom version of `IEXPRESS.EXE`.

+### --make-floppydist=OUTDIR

+Use `MAKECAB` to compress all source files and split the CAB files onto multiple floppy disks.

+Subdirectories with the files for each floppy disk will be created under OUTDIR.

 # Advanced INF